kalisio/offline-sync/packages/feathers-automerge-server/README.md

 The following options are available:

 - `directory`: The directory where the automerge repository data will be stored.
 - `rootDocumentId`: The URL/ID of the root document that contains the list of all synchronized documents.
+See [initialization](#initialization) how to create it.
 - `serverId`: A unique identifier for this server instance (used to track data source).
 - `syncServicePath`: The service path where the automerge sync service will be mounted (e.g., 'automerge').
 - `syncServerUrl` (optional): URL of an external automerge sync server to connect to.
 If not provided, a local WebSocket server will be created.